RaviShankar000/GorillaPresenter/src/userdata/slides.md

 This is in another.

 # Bold and Italic

 * *This is italic*
 * **This is Bold**
 *  ***This is Bold Italic***
-; You can use either * or _, i.e., *This is Italic* and _This is Italic_ produce the same output.
+; You can use either \* or \_, i.e., *This is Italic* and _This is Italic_ produce the same output.

 # Lists

 Bulleted list items begin with \*.
 Numbered list items begin with a number followed by a parenthesis.
+The numbers don't have to be in order or even unique.
+Markdown figures that out for you.

 * Bullet Point 1
 * Bullet Point 2

 1) Numbered Point 1
-2) Numbered Point 2
+1) Numbered Point 2

-# Paragraphs

-Paragraphs are created simply by adding a blank line between them.

-For instance, this line is in a new paragraph.

 # Block Quotes